Dolly Castro Exudes Jungle Vibes In Leopard-Print Swimsuit

 Castro wore a curve-hugging one-piece.
 It had large leopard-print, along with thin straps.
 And although it was hard to see, the swimsuit had a belt that cinched her waist.
 The belt had black, rectangular hardware.

-Dolly posed standing up, and placed her left foot in front.
+Dolly posed standing up and placed her left foot in front.
 She appeared to be on her toes, as she accentuated her legs.
 The swimsuit also had a low cut, which left her cleavage on full display.

 The model placed her hands on her head, as she looked to be adjusting her hair.
 She wore her hair back in a casual ponytail, but left some bangs loose, which framed her face.